gearbox-solutions/nuxt-auth-example/README.md

 # Nuxt 3 + Drizzle Auth Demo

 This is very basic demo of using Nuxt 3 with Drizzle as a database to register and authenticate users.
-The user list is public, while the user detail page requires authentication.
+The home page is public, while the user lst and detail pages requires authentication.

-Register a new user, then log in to see the user detail page.
+Register a new user, then log in to see the user list and details.

 ## Setup